Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Hyperparameters and implementation details

 \subsection{RAC-SAC algorithm}

 Here, the policy is modeled as a Gaussian with mean and covariance given by neural networks to handle continuous action spaces.
-The way RAC optimizes the policy makes use of the reparameterization trick~\cite{kingma2013auto, haarnoja2018soft}, in which a sample is drawn by computing a deterministic function of the state, policy parameters, and independent noise:
+The way RAC optimize the policy makes use of the reparameterization trick~\cite{kingma2013auto, haarnoja2018soft}, in which a sample from is drawn by computing a deterministic function of the state, policy parameters, and independent noise:

 The actor network outputs the Gaussian’s means and log-scaled covariance, and the log-scaled covariance is clipped in a range of $[-10, 2]$ to avoid extreme values.
-Then, the actions are bounded to a finite interval by applying an invertible squashing function ($tanh$) to the Gaussian samples, and the Squashed Gaussian Trick~\cite{haarnoja2018soft} calculates the log-likelihood of actions.
+The actions are bounded to a finite interval by applying an invertible squashing function ($tanh$) to the Gaussian samples, and the log-likelihood of actions is calculated by the Squashed Gaussian Trick~\cite{haarnoja2018soft}.

-The temperature is parameterized by a one-layer feedforward neural network $T_{\psi}$ of $64$ with rectified linear units (ReLU).
+The temperature is parameterized by a one layer feedforward neural network $T_{\psi}$ of $64$ with rectified linear units (ReLU).
 To prevent temperature be negative, we parameterize temperature as:

 where $\xi$ is constant controlling the initial temperature, $\operatorname{log}(\beta)$ is log-scaled $\beta$, $T_{\psi}(\operatorname{log}(\beta))$ is the output of the neural network.